-If this condition is satisfied, the algorithms first try to find the actual isomorphisms $C_1 \to C_2$ under the assumption that $I_{12} \neq 0$.
-In this case, \cite{VanRijnswou} shows that the use of a suitable covariant reduces this question to finding transformations between certain binary forms associated to $C_1$ and $C_2$, which leads us to the same computation of elements in $\GL_2 (k)$ that was considered in Section \ref{sec:hypisos}.
-In non-generic cases, we have used a direct Gröbner basis method due to Michael Stoll (private communication).
+As for hyperelliptic curves, the algorithm first tries to find isomorphisms $C_1 \to C_2$ using the ideas of Section~\ref{sec:genisos}.
+This method is quite efficient, regardless of the base field chosen, but it applies only when the chosen covariants are linearly independent, which in particular excludes curves with non-trivial automorphism groups.
+Should this fail, we then check whether $I_{12} \neq 0$.
+In this case,~\cite{VanRijnswou} shows that the use of a suitable covariant reduces the computation of isomorphisms to the problem of finding transformations between certain binary forms associated to $C_1$ and $C_2$.
+This leads to the same computation of elements of $\GL_2(K)$ that was considered in Section~\ref{sec:hypisos}.

+In the remaining cases, we use a direct Gröbner basis method first implemented by Michael Stoll, in which one transforms the homogeneous defining equation $F_1$ of $C_1$ by a matrix with formal coefficients and imposes that the result be equal to a nonzero scalar multiple of the defining equation $F_2$ of $C_2$.
+Note that, in principle, this method could be sped up by considering this equality together with those for certain covariants of $F_1$ and $F_2$ of small order.
+The corresponding function is called \texttt{AutomorphismGroupOfPlaneQuartic()}.

-Once again the algorithms admit both a version over the base field and a geometric version, with the latter finding the isomorphisms over the algebraic closure of $k$.
-Both versions are very efficient over finite fields, and the version over the base field is also reasonably fast for $k = \Q$.
-By contrast, finding geometric isomorphisms between plane quartic curves over the rationals can still take a fair amount of time.
-For more general fields, the implementation still takes too long, and our functions therefore restrict considerations to the cases where $k$ is either finite or the rational field.
+Once again, the algorithm admits both a version over the base field and a geometric version, with the latter finding the isomorphisms over the algebraic closure of $K$.
+Both versions are very efficient over finite fields, and the version over the base field is also reasonably fast for $K = \Q$.
+By contrast, finding geometric isomorphisms between plane quartic curves over $\Q$ can still take a significant amount of time.
+For more general fields, the implementation remains too slow, and our functions therefore restrict consideration to the cases where $K$ is either finite or equal to $\Q$.